mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 curl --url '{ url }?startDate=2022-02-01&endDate=2022-09-23'
 ```

-You can use any combination of these three parameters.
+You can use any combination of these parameters.

 ### Adding attributes